Click logo to link to sponsor website

 - What are the dates for trials (tryouts), the start of training and league play?
 OPDL Teams

-- Trials for NTSC's 2 OPDL teams were held in November and early December.
+- Trials for NTSC's two 2014 OPDL teams were held in November and early December.

-- OPDL team training will start in mid-January as per league guidelines.
+- OPDL team training started in mid-January as per league guidelines.

 Who is eligible to try out for NTSC's OPDL teams?

-- Unlike all other OSA-sanctioned youth rep leagues, there will be no geographic boundaries for OPDL teams.
+- Unlike all other OSA-sanctioned youth rep leagues, there are no geographic boundaries for OPDL teams.